Pamela Bianco: Personal life and legacy

 Bianco married twice.
 Her first husband was Robert Schlick; they married in 1930 and divorced in 1955.
 She remarried in 1955 to fellow artist George Theodore Hartmann; he died in 1976.
 She had one son, Lorenzo Bianco Schlick, who became a dancer best known for appearing in Fiddler on the Roof on Broadway and in the film version.
-Larry Bianco (as he was known professionally) died in April 1994, and Pamela Bianco died later that same year, at the age of 87.
+Larry Bianco (as he was known professionally) died in April 1994, and Bianco died later that same year, at the age of 88.

-A retrospective exhibition of Pamela Bianco's works was mounted in 2004 in London at England & Co Gallery and an exhibition catalogue published.
+A retrospective exhibition of Bianco's works was mounted in 2004 in London at England & Co Gallery and an exhibition catalogue published.
 A small collection of her papers, mostly illustrations, are at the University of Minnesota.

+In 2017 Laurel Davis Huber published The Velveteen Daughter: A Novel based on the life of Bianco.

-Works by Pamela Bianco are in the collections of the Art Institute of Chicago, the Museum of Modern Art, the Brooklyn Museum, the Whitney Museum of Art, and the Carnegie Museum of Art, among other institutions and private collections.
+Works by Bianco are in the collections of the Art Institute of Chicago, the Museum of Modern Art, the Brooklyn Museum, the Whitney Museum of Art, and the Carnegie Museum of Art, among other institutions and private collections.